 Spock and Uhura in Star Trek: Into Darkness as they accompany Kirk to a war-torn world in order to track down John Harrison.

 One of the possible configurations to operate a Jaeger in Pacific Rim.
-The Russian pilots of Cherno Alpha are married.
+The Russian pilots of Cherno Alpha, Aleksis and Sasha Kaidonovsky, are married.
+And so were the Japanese pilots of Tacit Ronin, Duc Jessop and Kaori Koyamada.

 In Black Dagger Brotherhood novels, this trope is inverted with Xhex and John, as fighting together causes major problems in their relationship.
 Though he knows that she's a capable warrior, bonded males are genetically hardwired to protect their mates at any cost, so his instincts keep firing up on the battlefield and putting them both in danger.
 This pisses her off as she thinks he doesn't respect her skills; they separate for a good long while because of it.